Uzbekistan: Market Profile

 - The inflows of foreign direct investment (FDI) to Uzbekistan exceeded US$65 million in 2015, with China contributing US$128 million.
 As of the end of 2015, China’s total stock of FDI to Uzbekistan topped US$882 million, up from less than US$15 million in 2006.
 Investment from Hong Kong, though, is far from significant.

 - The Uzbek government has carried out several reforms in taxation and foreign investment to attract investment.
 For instance, to facilitate the smooth set-up of business, the government abolished the paid-in minimum capital requirement and eliminated the requirement to have signature samples notarised before opening a bank account in 2014.
-More information on starting a business and investing in Uzbekistan, covering tax and accounting systems, investment policy, FDI notification and registration can be found at the Information Support & Foreign Investments Promotion Agency (UZINFOINVEST).
+More information on starting a business and investing in Uzbekistan, covering tax and accounting systems, investment policy, FDI notification and registration can be found at the Authority for Foreign Investment of the Republic of Uzbekistan.

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.